-Boris Johnson issues warning to Rishi Sunak over Brexit deal
+Boris Johnson ‘being a nuisance’ as he threatens to derail Rishi Sunak’s Brexit deal

-Rishi Sunak’s efforts to break the impasse over Brexit’s Northern Ireland Protocol have been dealt a blow by Boris Johnson.
+Former PM is being a ‘nuisance’ and ‘winding up’ the DUP, says government insider

-The former premier warned that dropping the Northern Ireland Protocol Bill – which would empower the UK to unilaterally scrap parts of the treaty – would be a “great mistake”.
+Boris Johnson is threatening to derail Rishi Sunak’s efforts to thrash out a new Brexit deal after warning that ditching the Northern Ireland Protocol bill would be a “great mistake”.

+The former Tory prime minister was accused of being a “nuisance” as he was accused of encouraging the Democratic Unionist Party (DUP) to resist a compromise over the post-Brexit arrangements.

+A source close to the former PM said: “His general thinking is that it would be a great mistake to drop the Northern Ireland Protocol bill.”

-Mr Johnson’s first intervention on Brexit since departing No 10 comes as his successor-but-one has engaged in frantic diplomacy to secure a UK-EU agreement on fixing issues with the contentious post-Brexit trading arrangements.
+Mr Johnson’s first intervention on Brexit since departing No 10 comes as Mr Sunak has is expected to announce an agreement with the EU on fixing issues with the contentious post-Brexit trading arrangements.

-After further talks with EU leaders on Saturday, Mr Sunak stressed that a deal is “by no means done”, amid speculation one could be unveiled early next week.
+After further talks with EU leaders on Saturday, Mr Sunak – facing a rebellion from Tory Brexiteers – stressed that a deal is “by no means done”, amid speculation one could be unveiled as early as Tuesday.

-The Government has indicated that a successful outcome would mean the Protocol Bill would no longer be required.
+The Sunak government has indicated that a successful outcome would mean the protocol bill, which would unilaterally override checks, would no longer be required.

-A senior Government source said: “If we can find a way to satisfactorily resolve the issues with the Protocol then you wouldn’t need the Bill.
+A senior government source said: “If we can find a way to satisfactorily resolve the issues with the protocol then you wouldn’t need the bill.
 But we haven’t resolved them yet.”

-Mr Johnson negotiated the protocol, which created economic barriers on trade being shipped from Great Britain to Northern Ireland, as part of his Brexit deal, but later turned against it.
+Mr Johnson negotiated the protocol, which created economic barriers on trade between Great Britain and Northern Ireland, as part of his Brexit deal.
+But he later turned against it.

-Soured relations between London and Brussels deteriorated further when his Government tabled the controversial Protocol Bill at Westminster.

-The legislation is seen by Brexiteers as a key bargaining chip with the EU.
+Relations with the EU deteriorated further over the Johnson government’s controversial protocol bill, sparking warnings about a trade war.
+But the legislation is seen by Brexiteers as a key bargaining chip with the EU.

-When Mr Sunak entered office, he paused progress of the Bill as officials resumed intensive talks aimed at reaching a negotiated settlement.
+When Mr Sunak entered office, he paused progress of the bill as officials resumed intensive talks aimed at reaching a negotiated settlement.

-A source close to Mr Johnson said: “His general thinking is that it would be a great mistake to drop the Northern Ireland Protocol Bill.”

-His intervention will raise concerns over a potential Tory rebellion if Mr Sunak’s changes are put to a vote in Parliament.
+It is not clear whether a deal will be put to a vote in parliamen, but the European Research Group (ERG) has warned of a major Tory rebellion if it comes to the Commons.

 Eurosceptic backbenchers will be angered by any compromise with the EU, particularly over the oversight role of the European Court of Justice (ECJ) in Northern Ireland.

+Tory MP David Jones, ERG deputy chair, told The Independent: “If this is the basis of a deal then it will not work … Any deal would be completely futile and embarrassing if it’s unacceptable to the unionist community.”

-The court is likely to retain the final say on single market issues as this is a red line for the bloc, fuelling sovereignty concerns among Tory hardliners and Northern Ireland unionists.
+The court is likely to retain the final say on single market issues as this is a red line for the bloc, fuelling sovereignty concerns among Tory hardliners and unionists.

 Sir James Duddridge, a former Brexit minister, told The Telegraph a deal including a role for the ECJ would be a “wedge” to a real Brexit.

-“The PM would be unwise to put his own neck on the chopping block,” he said, adding that “a large number of Brexiteers” would revolt.
+“The PM would be unwise to put his own neck on the chopping block,” he said, adding that “a large number of Brexiteers” would revolt, not only the few dozen in the ERG.

+On Mr Johnson’s intervention, a government official told the Sunday Times: “Boris is being a bloody nuisance, winding up the DUP.
+He is causing mischief.”

 But Mr Sunak can rely on Labour’s support in a Commons vote, as Sir Keir Starmer took the unusual step of offering it.

-The Labour leader told The Observer: “My offer to the Prime Minister stands.
+The Labour leader told The Observer: “My offer to the prime minister stands.
 If a deal is on the table, and it delivers for the UK, Labour will back it.

 “He doesn’t need to go scrambling around to appease an intransigent rump of his own backbenchers who will never be satisfied with anything.”